As India Starts to Lift Kashmir Restrictions, Life Isn't Returning to Normal

 In the past three decades, Pakistan has also partially backed and funded insurgents in Kashmir, where the Indian government has responded with troops and often brutal tactics.
 A U.N. report in July raised concerns about serious abuses by Indian forces, including extrajudicial killings, torture and pellet-gun blindings.
 New Delhi dismissed the report as a “false and motivated narrative.”

 Repealing Article 370 of the Indian constitution—which gave Kashmir autonomy in all areas except foreign affairs, defense and communications-—was a long-standing goal of Modi’s party, which sees India as a Hindu nation and long opposed rules preventing outsiders from buying land in Kashmir.
 Stripping the special status has seemed to rouse the party base.
-“For 70 years, Article 370 was proving to be an impediment in the way of the spirit of ‘one country, one constitution,’” Modi told a rally in Maharashtra before local elections, to cheers.
+“For 70 years, Article 370 was proving to be an impediment in the way of the spirit of ‘one country, one constitution,’” Modi said to cheers during a rally in Maharashtra ahead of local Oct.
+21 elections.

 Read more: India has taken Kashmir, but winning the hearts and minds of Kashmiris will be harder

 To Pakistan, the situation looks rather different.
 “The red line has been crossed on Aug.
-5,” says Masood Khan, president of Azad (or “Free”) Kashmir, one of two territories in Kashmir administered by Pakistan.
+5,” says Masood Khan, president of Azad (Free) Kashmir, one of two territories in Kashmir administered by Pakistan.
 A career diplomat who worked in Washington and Geneva as part of Pakistan’s permanent mission to the U.N., Khan grew up in Azad Kashmir and describes himself as a “son of the soil.”
 On a recent trip to Washington D.C., he urged the international community to intervene and start talks with India.
 “We’re in a state of war,” he told TIME.

 But while the rhetoric on both sides remains hostile, Pakistan can ill afford a full-scale conflict, analysts say.
 On Oct.
-18, the Financial Action Task Force, the global terror finance watchdog, ruled Pakistan would stay on its “greylist”until February 2020 as it was doing too little to tackle its funding of violent extremism.
+18, the Financial Action Task Force, the global terrorism finance watchdog, ruled Pakistan would stay on its “greylist”until February 2020 as it was doing too little to tackle its funding of violent extremism.
 Pakistan was also bailed out by the IMF this summer for the 13th time in 30 years, inflation is predicted to surge, and the World Bank recently cut its economic growth forecast.
 “There’s a realization that without an economy, Pakistan is not going to have a military,” says Gareth Price, senior research fellow at the London think tank Chatham House.

 A greater security risk seems to be the anger and resentment simmering within the Valley.
 Nearly 4,000 people, including politicians, activists, journalists, have been arrested, according to a Sept.
 6 government report seen by Reuters, and thousands remain in custody.
 On Sept.
 24, the National Federation of Indian Women highlighted claims that 13,000 boys had been picked up and detained, some for up to 45 days.
 “These incidents instill a fear that goes very deep,” Bhasin says.
 “Kashmir is not a monolith; there will be a creative response, a peaceful response—and a violent response.”